 Swimming holes in southern inland New South Wales (west of the Great Dividing Range)

 include several spots along the River Murray and a warm spring south of Canberra.
-Some of these swimming spots are in
+I have personally swum at all of these spots,

 Select Your Swim: